PTSD MythsSkip to the navigation

 Myth: PTSD is in your head.
 It does not exist.

 PTSD does exist.
 It is a recognized mental health problem that has been studied for many years.
 You may get PTSD if you have lived through a traumatic event that caused you to fear for your life, see horrible things, and feel helpless.
-Strong emotions caused by the event create changes in the brain that may result in PTSD.footnote 1
+Strong emotions caused by the event create changes in the brain that may result in PTSD.

 PTSD has not always had the same name.
 It also has been called combat fatigue or shell shock.